-If the user refuses to pay for whatever reason, such as not reading the description properly, misunderstood, you declined to delete their bid, or they no longer have the money, then you should report them to the administrators.
-We’ll take a look over the conflict and take appropriate action against the user.
+- If the user refuses to pay for whatever reason, such as not reading the description properly, misunderstood, you declined to delete their bid, or they no longer have the money, then you should report them to an admin.
+We'll take a look over the conflict and take appropriate action against the user.
 In the meantime, feel free to re-run the auction or take the next in line.

 The Creation stage covers issues which arise after the user has paid for the auction, but the artist hasn't yet finished the image.

 If the artist stops responding after you've sent payment and details, follow these steps before refunding to avoid issues: